javierMayol/Mystic_City/README.txt

 ##GAME COMMANDS:

   GO [DIRECTION]:
-  	Direction is one of the cardinal positions that a player can move in a game, e.g. south.
+  	Direction is one of the cardinal positions that a player can move to in a game, e.g. south.
-  'GO south easth-south' or GO ses' are commands that are equivalent.
+  "GO south-easth south" or "GO ses" are commands that are equivalent.

+  GET [NAME OF ARTIFACT]
+    This command puts the artifacts in the current place into the player's inventory.

+  INVENTORY
+    By typing INVENTORY or INVE or simply I, the player can see what artifacts are in the inventory.

+  LOOK
+    Display information about the current place.

+  USE [NAME OF ARTIFACT]
+    Allow the user to use an artifact.

   USE [KEY ARTIFACT] [DIRECTION]:
 	If a direction is locked in the current place and the player wants to try a key artifact, the 'USE' command needs to follow the order 'USE[SPACE][KEY ARTIFACT][SPACE][DIRECTION]'.
 In other words, the command 'USE' needs two arguments to open a locked direction with a key: first argument 'key artifact' second argument 'locked direction'.
-This will allowed the player to be immediatelly sent to the place where the now open direction leads to.
-SO, the next time the player has it's turn in the game, the current place will have changed to the new current place formerly closed.
+This will allow the player to be immediately sent to the place where the now open direction leads to.
+So, the next time the player has the turn in the game, the current place will have changed to the new current place formerly closed.

   USE open [NAME OF ARTIFACT]: